-Quantitative analysis of who takes courses online.
 First, in empirically assessing who among high school students is taking courses online, we employ estimation approaches that take advantage of the panel structure of our data (covering four successive academic years), which enables us to adjust for school and grade factors that remain stable across time.
-Specifically, we estimate what predicts: i) student use of the online instructional program over time using logistic regressions with pooled data and school, grade and year fixed effects; ii) year-by-year patterns in student online course-taking, estimating separate logistics regressions for each year that include school and grade fixed effects; and iii) the number of years of online course-taking by a given high school student, using multinomial logit regressions with school fixed effects.
+Specifically, we estimate what predicts: (1) student use of the online instructional program over time using logistic regressions with pooled data and school, grade, and year fixed effects; (2) year-by-year patterns in student online course-taking, estimating separate logistics regressions for each year that include school and grade fixed effects; and (3) the number of years of online course-taking by a given high school student, using multinomial logit regressions with school fixed effects.